run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

 ```

-`runai describe job` is a synonym for `runai describe workload` and is provided for backward compatibility.
+`runai describe job` is a synonym for `runai describe job` and is provided for backward compatibility.

 ## Options

-* <workload-name\> - The name of the Workload to run the command with.
+* <job-name\> - The name of the Workload to run the command with.
 Mandatory.
 * <node-name\> - The name of the Node to run the command with.
 If a Node name is not specified, a description of all Nodes is shown.